bmc/ebook/README.md

 ### Other useful build targets

+* `./build version`: Show what version of this tooling you have.
 * `./build docx`: Build just the Microsoft Word version of the book.
 * `./build pdf`: Build just the PDF version of the book.
 * `./build epub`: Build just the ePub version of the book.